evainlau/pycao/tutorialManual/discover.rst

 adapt the following lines after this change.
 For this reason, the geometric code saying "put this object above this one" is more stable than the code based on coordinates saying "put this object at coordinate (x,y,z)".
-For maintanability, the code in pycao aims to be as close as possible to the natural coordinate free language a carpenter would use in the workshop.
-It avoids math computations in coordinates as much as possible.
+Pycao avoids math computations and coordinates as much as possible.
 However, mathematical computations are sometimes unavoidable, and the mathematical language of affine geometry ( barycenters, points and vectors, affine transformations ...) is nativly understood by Pycao when needed.